Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - A `Connection` object to interact with Solana. (`ConnectionProvider.tsx`)
 - Access to our counter program. (`ProgramProvider.tsx`)
-- Connection to a wallet to sign and send requests. (`AuthProvider.tsx`)
+- Authorization for a wallet to sign and send requests. (`AuthProvider.tsx`)
 - Text to display our counter value (`CounterView.tsx`)
 - A button to press to increment our count (`CounterButton.tsx`)